NikiProjects/1upHealthTestAutoRefresh/readme.md

 How to run this project:
 The project runs on Tomcat 7 Server.
 Specifically,

-- Specify here which file, we need to run on Tomcat 7 Server.
-Specifically we need to run the file oneUpHealthResourceParser.jsp on Tomcat 7 Server.
+- Specifically we need to run the file oneUpHealthResourceParser.jsp on Tomcat 7 Server.

 - Running the oneUpHealthResourceParser.jsp file on Tomcat 7 Server will present a form to the user in which the user will enter the patient id.

-- Based on the patient id, the 1upHealth $everything API will be invoked.
+- Based on the user inputted patient id, the 1upHealth $everything API will be invoked.
 This program logic will parse thru the json response for a given patient, to collect the resource types associated with this patient.
 The program logic identifies the unique resources associated with a given patient and calculates a count for each unique resource.
 This information is sent to the NodeJS Server, and the NodeJS Server outputs this information to a file located on the file system.